plankanban/planka/README.md

 - User notifications
 - Internationalization

+## Roadmap

+### Current task

+Projects should have Managers who have the ability to create/edit/delete boards.
+Boards should have their own Members, so members won't see all boards, just those they belong to.
+Planka will be released after this breaking change.

+### Future tasks

+- Fetch last data after reconnection
+- Custom fields
+- Public boards
+- Automatic actions

 ## Deploy

 **Please note that Planka is NOT released yet, API and database structure may be changed!**